imaqsud/java-regex-project/README.md

 INTRODUCTION

-This is a java regex project to do all the java regex project here.
+This is a java regex project to do all the java regex things here.

 PROFILE